pawanti8421/Weather-website/README.md

 CSS: Styles the website, ensuring it is visually appealing and user-friendly.
 This includes the use of Flexbox and Grid for layout, as well as media queries for responsiveness.

 JavaScript: Handles the functionality and interactivity of the website.
 This includes fetching data from the OpenWeather API, updating the DOM with weather information, and managing user interactions.

-OpenWeather API: Provides the weather data used by the website, including current conditions and forecasts.
+OpenWeathermap API: Provides the weather data used by the website, including current conditions and forecasts.

 User Experience: